Mission Control has compiled over 150,000 digital reports on completed drone missions, - Fedorov

-The Armed Forces of Ukraine have launched a fully automated system for distributing UAVs among military units.
-Thanks to the digitalization of logistics, units will receive UAVs 2–3 times faster—on average, within one day from the moment a drone arrives at a warehouse.
+The Armed Forces of Ukraine are actively developing advanced technologies to increase the effectiveness of troops and reduce the burden on service members.
+This includes scaling up unmanned and robotic systems, as well as the use of exoskeletons for infantry.
 Drone Industry The drone industry in Ukraine is undergoing a dynamic transformation, driven by innovation, global cooperation, and strategic investments.
 In 2025, drones have become a critical component of both defense and civilian sectors, enabling Ukraine to secure its skies, enhance reconnaissance, and lead technological advancements in unmanned aerial systems (UAS).

 The government and private manufacturers are scaling up the production of combat, reconnaissance, FPV, and interceptor drones.
 Ukrainian President Volodymyr Zelenskyy, together with international partners such as the United States, the United Kingdom, Latvia, Spain, and Romania, is driving large-scale agreements to boost drone production capacities.
 These efforts are supported by strategic deals worth billions, ensuring that Ukraine meets its defense needs while positioning itself as a global leader in drone technologies.